A: Gifted Education is a service provided by the school district for qualified students. As defined by the State of Pennsylvania:

 Q: What is a GIEP?

 A: A GIEP is a Gifted Individualized Education Program.
-This is a plan for the gifted services to be delivered to a specific child.
+This is a plan unique to the student and will be developed after the student qualifies for gifted services.
 It should include a description of the child and his/her abilities, the child’s needs, and goals for fulfilling that child’s needs with measurements.
+The GIEP is updated once annually, or more frequently by request.

 Q: What is “Resource”?

 A: Resource is the name of the gifted delivery program at the Elementary Level, specific to North Penn School District.
 The “Resource” teacher is the teacher assigned to provide the gifted education services to the identified students.
-Presently every two elementary schools are assigned one “Resource” teacher, except for the elementary chairperson teacher who only has one school.
-The Resource teacher works with the homeroom teacher and pulls-out the Gifted Students for separate classes.
+Multiple elementary schools often share one “Resource” teacher, who must travel between schools.
+The Resource teacher works with the classroom teachers and also offers pulls-out generally divided by grade.

 Q: Does my child have to make up the missed class work during pull-out Resource?

 A: Depends.
-This should be coordinated with the Gifted Resource Teacher and the homeroom teacher and the agreement should be written into the GIEP.
+This should be coordinated with the Gifted Resource Teacher and the classroom teacher, and the agreement may be written into the GIEP.
 An example of a statement that can be included in a GIEP is “Missed work does not need to be made up unless it is essential to Sally’s mastery of content.”
-If this statement is already written into the GIEP at the start of a new school year, then the subject needs to be reviewed with the new homeroom teacher and an understanding agreed upon.
 Knowing what is going to be missed and providing for a way to either make up or catch up to the work is an important part of a successful experience with pull-out Resource.

 “The scheduling of options should enhance, not penalize, the gifted student's participation.
 When scheduling gifted program options requires students to miss regular education classes, the GIEP should clarify the student’s responsibility for completing make-up work from missed regular education classes.
 Make-up work may be necessary under certain circumstances, but requiring make-up work to be completed that inappropriately penalizes the student and detracts from a successful gifted education is an unintended consequence and should be avoided.
 The GIEP is the best instrument to avoid any confusion and misunderstanding and ensure student success.” (p27 Gifted Guidelines)